tsaarni/reloading-keystore/docs/implementation-description.md

 * Pick key entry that matches key type suitable for enabled cipher suites.
 * Pick key entry that is valid according to certificate valid from / valid to dates.

-One neglected aspect of implementing `KeyManager(s)` is the lack of synchronization between two methods called during the TLS handshake: `getCertificateChain(String alias)` and `getPrivateKey(String alias)`.
+One neglected aspect when implementing custom `KeyManager(s)` is the lack of synchronization between two methods called during the TLS handshake: `getCertificateChain(String alias)` and `getPrivateKey(String alias)`.
-KeyManager was not designed for KeyStores that change their content at runtime.
-What if certificate and private key can be updated in the middle of the handshake?
+KeyManager API was not designed for KeyStores that change their content at runtime: what if certificate and private key are updated during the handshake?
-The resulting mix of credentials would not be valid anymore and it would result in infrequent authentication error that might be hard to troubleshoot.
+The resulting mix of old and new credentials would be invalid.
+It could result in infrequent authentication error that might be hard to troubleshoot.
 `NewSunX509` [caches](https://github.com/openjdk/jdk17u/blob/84ac0f0de4556472c61a775abd812302765a3395/src/java.base/share/classes/sun/security/ssl/X509KeyManagerImpl.java#L77-L78) the [`PrivateKeyEntry`](https://github.com/openjdk/jdk17u/blob/20f3576cd1bbe516360b0d9f7deaacdad94df4d7/src/java.base/share/classes/java/security/KeyStore.java#L462-L472) instances (a combination of certificate chain and private key) internally to make it more likely it has a consistent set of credentials.
 It uses its own [prefixed alias naming scheme](https://github.com/openjdk/jdk17u/blob/84ac0f0de4556472c61a775abd812302765a3395/src/java.base/share/classes/sun/security/ssl/X509KeyManagerImpl.java#L237-L244) to refer to the cached entries.
-Calls to get the certificate chain or private key with given alias sticks to the cached key entries and the do not proceed to the `KeyStoreSpi` instance, risking that it would hit credentials that have been updated between calls.
+Calls to get the certificate chain or private key with given alias sticks to the cached key entries.
+The calls do not proceed all the way to the `KeyStoreSpi` instance, risking that it would hit credentials that have been updated between calls.
 The next round-trip to SPI happens when next server or client alias selection is requested.
 The updated credentials will be picked up at that point.